giuliodondi/Space-Shuttle-System-Expanded/README.md

 ## INSTALLATION

+- Install all the requirements
+- **Delete any exsting Space Shuttle RO config in the folder GameData/RealismOverhaul/RO_SuggestedMods/SpaceShuttleSystem**
 - **Check if you already have a GameData/SPACE_SHUTTLE_SYSTEM folder, if so delete it**
 - Copy the contents of **GameData** in your KSP GameData, overwriting if asked
 - You can ignore the **FARShuttleAerodynamicModel** folder, it's the source code for the custom aerodynamic module